unccv/deep_learning/challenge/README.md

 ## Deliverables

 1. Your modified version of `sample_model.py`.
 2. Your tensorflow checkpoint files in a folder called `checkpoints` .
 We will use the `restore_from_checkpoint` method in `sample_model` to load your checkpoint and pass in the checkpoint_dir `checkpoints` into the `Model.predict` method.
+Please include all tensorflow checkpoint files: checkpoint, .ckpt.data-XXXXX-of-XXXXXX, .ckpt.meta, and .ckpt.index.
+We will use `tf.train.latest_checkpoint` to load your latest checkpoint.
+You may include multiple checkpoint or just your last checkpoint, and please keep file sizes less than 100MB.

 ## Grading